Bless-favour12/CSC317/assignments/4/README.md

-# CSC317 Assignment 4 — Part 0
+# Assignment 4 – Portfolio & Calculator

+**Name:** Favour Godbless
+**StudentId: 924330040
+**Course:** CSC 317 – Web Development

-##  Overview
+## Description
-This assignment introduces JavaScript into my portfolio project.
-Part 0 demonstrates an interactive webpage where a button triggers a JavaScript alert message.
+This assignment builds on the portfolio from Assignment 3 and adds a new interactive feature — a functional calculator web app.
+The project includes:
+- `index.html` – Main portfolio landing page
+- `calculator.html` – Calculator webpage
+- `styles/` – CSS styles for portfolio and calculator
+- `scripts/` – JavaScript for interactivity

-##  Folder Structure
+## Features

-assignments/4/
-├── README.md
-├── SUBMISSION.md
-├── index.html
-├── scripts/
-│ └── hello.js
-├── styles/
-│ └── styles.css
-└── images/
+- Fully responsive design
+- Blue gradient theme
+- Calculator works with both mouse clicks and keyboard input
+- Clean, accessible layout

 ## How to Run
-1. Open `index.html` in a web browser.
+1. Open `index.html` in a browser.
-2. Click the **“Click Me”** button.
+2. Click **“Try My Calculator →”** to open the calculator page.
-3. A JavaScript alert appears:
-   > “Hello!
-Welcome to my Assignment 4 webpage!”
+3. Type or click buttons to perform calculations.

-##  Purpose
+## Technologies Used
+- HTML5
+- CSS3 (Flexbox & Grid)
-- Practice linking external JavaScript to HTML.
+- JavaScript (DOM events, keyboard handling)
-- Learn basic DOM manipulation and event handling.
-- Reinforce organized file structure for scripts, styles, and images.